 Traditional conservatives did not know what to think about South Park.
 The show was crude, vulgar, and highly offensive.
 Liberals were confused by the show.
 The left had become accustomed to being the most edgy and controversial ones in society, yet here was an element of popular culture that was even more extreme than they were, and it was critical of them.
 South Park represents the earliest stage of what has become a generational revolt against political correctness.
 Today’s alt-right features an endless parade of cartoon characters such as smug green frogs and offensive jokes which are shared on social media.
 While the alt-right remains edgy and offensive, it would be a mistake to think that there are no intellectual roots to the movement.

 The alternative right would not be possible without the internet.
-The movement is the beginning of the age of digital philosophers.
+The movement represents the beginning of an age of digital philosophers.
 When most laymen are asked to share something about philosophy they will share something vague such as, “I think all people should be happy.”
 Actual philosophy at its most fundamental level is all about logic.
 Logic is a means of testing a system of assertions for truth or falsehood.
 Computer scientists and electronics engineers think of logic as a means of using electronic switches to sort binary numbers.
-A table the maps the input states of a digital system to corresponding output states is called a truth table.
+A table that maps the input states of a digital system to corresponding output states is called a truth table.
 The fact that modern computers run on philosophy would come as no surprise to a young Jewish computer programmer named Curtis Yarvin.

 Yarvin turned his analytical mind to the study of old books and created a blog called Unqualified Reservations.
 Using the pseudonym, Mencious Moldbug, Yarvin began to intellectually eviscerate both classical liberals (conservatives), and socialists.
 He drew upon sources such as Thomas Carlyle, and Thomas Hobbs, to point out that democracy as it is presently conceived simply cannot work.
 Neither South Park nor Curtis Yarvin would truly be considered part of the Alt-Right today, but each had important influence.